-Take notice that on November 4, 2009, Wyoming Interstate Company, Ltd. (WIC) whose mailing address is Post Office Box 1087, Colorado Springs, Colorado, 80944, filed an Application for a Certificate of Public Convenience and Necessity in Docket No. CP10-13-000, pursuant to Section 7(c) of the Natural Gas Act, to modify existing its facilities, construct and operate new facilities for the WIC 2010 System Enhancement Project, all as more fully set forth in the application on file with the Commission and open for public inspection.
-This filing is available for review at the Commission in the Public Reference Room or may be viewed on the Commission's Web site at http://www.fer.gov using the “eLibrary” link.
-Enter the docket number excluding the last three digits in the docket number field to access the document.
-For assistance, please contact FERC Online Support at FERCOnlineSupport@ferc.gov or toll free at (866) 208-3676, or for TTY, contact (202) 502-8659.
+Take notice that on June 6, 2007, Wyoming Interstate Company, Ltd. (WIC), Post Office Box 1087, Colorado Springs, Colorado 80944, filed in Docket No. CP07-395-000, an application pursuant to section 7(c) of the Natural Gas Act (NGA), requesting authorization to construct and operate a new compression facility, with appurtenances, located in Converse County, Wyoming (Medicine Bow Expansion Project).
+Specifically, these facilities will be comprised of one natural gas driven compressor unit, with appurtenances, designed to transport up to 330,000 Dth per day on WIC's Medicine Bow Lateral system.
+As part of this project, WIC is also seeking a pre-determination of roll-in for the costs associated with this project and the related fuel costs from the proposed facilities, all as more fully set forth in the application on file with the Commission and open to public inspection.
+This filing may also be viewed on the Commission's Web site at http://www.ferc.gov using the “eLibrary” link.
+Enter the docket number, excluding the last three digits, in the docket number field to access the document.
+For assistance, call (202) 502-8659 or TTY, (202) 208-3676.

 There are two ways to become involved in the Commission's review of this project.
 First, any person wishing to obtain legal status by becoming a party to the proceedings for this project should, on or before the comment date stated below, file with the Federal Energy Regulatory Commission, 888 First Street, NE., Washington, DC 20426, a motion to intervene in accordance with the requirements of the Commission's Rules of Practice and Procedure (18 CFR 385.214 or 385.211) and the Regulations under the NGA (18 CFR 157.10).
 A person obtaining party status will be placed on the service list maintained by the Secretary of the Commission and will receive copies of all documents filed by the applicant and by all other parties.
 A party must submit 14 copies of filings made with the Commission and must mail a copy to the applicant and to every other party in the proceeding.
 Only parties to the proceeding can ask for court review of Commission orders in the proceeding.